The Difference Between a Proxy Server and a VPN

 Scenario: Social media managers need to handle multiple accounts and run regional-specific ad campaigns that appear to originate from the targeted locality.

 Use case: The manager logs onto the sensitive account or the online platform using a public or any untrusted network.
 Doing so leaves their sensitive information open.
 By using a VPN while logging on, along with using proxies to connect from different geographical positions, the information is hidden.
-This allows for proper management of localised content and advertisements without revealing the true IP position.
+This allows for proper management of localized content and advertisements without revealing the true IP position.

 Development and Testing of Geo-specific Applications

-Scenario: Programmers have to examine applications or services that have been created for different regions, to ensure that the application or service is compatible from any place the user may log in from.
+Scenario: Programmers have to examine applications or services that have been created for different regions to ensure that the application or service is compatible from any place the user may log in from.

 Use case: VPNs allow developers to protect their development settings as well as their sensitive documents.
 In addition, they can use proxies to impersonate users in various locations to check localization, geoblocking, and other multi-region deployment features.